TEALSK12/2nd-semester-introduction-to-computer-science/lesson_204_conditionals.md

     1. Sometimes there are more than two possibilities and we need more than two branches.
 One way to express a computation like that is a chained conditional:
     2. Show the syntax of elif
 3. Lab
-    2. Evaluate expressions with `and`, `or`, and `not`
-    2. Given written out rules, and turn them into Boolean Expressions
-    3. Create a large expression using variables that describes you.
+    1. Convert a program written in snap into python
+    2. Write a program that simulates a list index using if statements.
 4. Opportunities for more
-    1. If students are moving quickly, opportunity to go over truth tables (or ask them to think about De Morgan's Law)
+    1. If students are moving quickly, this lesson can move onto lists.

 [Do Now Handout]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/do_now_204.html
 [Lab]: https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/lab_204.html